 Clearly, bigger is not always better.
 For people or for business.
 Of course, venture investors will disagree, scoffing that value creation can never happen in the absence of scalability.
 Their arguments—disconnected with human-scale truths—are probably why 99% of venture capitalists give the rest a bad name.

-My wife and I have two sons who are the sun and moon of our life.
-Would our ‘value creation’ be significantly more if we had a couple of dozen more?
+I have two sons who are the sun and moon of my life.
+Would my ‘value creation’ be significantly more if I had a couple of dozen more?

 Automobiles or mobile phones will not be made by handicraft industries in the foreseeable future.
 Solar power panels and wind turbines usually make more sense when they are aggregated in massive numbers.

 But the fact that certain businesses can exist only at a certain scale applies in both directions.

 You can be one exceptional restaurant yet make a seismic impact on the world.
 Commonly, one-branch restaurants are the ones usually counted among the best globally.
 This list has included Ferran Adria’s El Bulli, Heston Blumenthal’s Fat Duck or Rene Redzepi’s Noma.

 Boris Pasternak wrote exactly one novel in his life: Dr. Zhivago.
 Margaret Mitchell wrote only Gone with the Wind and Harper Lee none after To Kill a Mockingbird.
 Does it diminish them relative to Chetan Bhagat?

 Many things which are useful in our lives are indeed a function of size and scale.
 But most that are precious, are often not.